 - Reflective commentary 20%

 The presentations were to a group of key stakeholders.

 As part of the group work students were required to keep formal minutes with the role of chair and minute taker circulating through the group, thus developing skills in project management and other valauble work-related skills.
 These could be used to adjust marks if necessary.
-Further information about this project can be found in the 2008 Module Handbook and in Ellis, G et al. (2008) A new concept of Interprofessional Education in Planning Programmes: Reflections on Healthy Urban Planning Project, Journal for Education in the Built Environment 3:2, 75-93
+Further information about this project can be found in Ellis, G et al. (2008) A new concept of Interprofessional Education in Planning Programmes: Reflections on Healthy Urban Planning Project, Journal for Education in the Built Environment 3:2, 75-93

 This example would fit into the research-oriented and research-based categories in Healey and Jenkins (2009b).